aronwoost/gemini-test-repo/.gemini/styleguide.md

 2. **Check for self-referential fixes** - You must examine both commit messages AND the code diff to detect these:
    - Commit messages that explicitly reference previous commits (e.g., "fix typo from previous commit")
-   - **Code inspection required**: Check if a commit modifies/removes/improves code that was added by an earlier commit in the same PR.
-This may not be obvious from the commit message alone - you need to look at what files/code each commit touches.
+   - **Code inspection required**: Check if a commit **changes, removes, or improves** code that was added by an earlier commit in the same PR.

+   **IMPORTANT:** Adding new content to the same file is NOT a self-referential fix.
+Only flag commits that modify existing lines from previous commits.

 **Important distinctions:**
-- ✅ **Valid sequential commits**: "feat: add user model" → "feat: add user controller" (different features, different files/code)
+- ✅ **Valid sequential commits**: "feat: add user model" → "feat: add user controller" (different features)
+- ✅ **Valid sequential commits**: "feat: add paragraph 1" → "feat: add paragraph 2" → "feat: add paragraph 3" (adding new content to the same file)
+- ✅ **Valid sequential commits**: "feat: add function A" → "feat: add function B" (adding new functions to the same file)
-- ❌ **Self-referential fix**: "feat: add user model" → "fix: correct typo in user model" (modifying the same code)
+- ❌ **Self-referential fix**: "feat: add user model" → "fix: correct typo in user model" (modifying existing code from previous commit)
 - ❌ **Self-referential fix**: "feat: add user model" → "refactor: simplify user model" (improving code from the same PR)
+- ❌ **Self-referential fix**: "feat: add paragraph" → "fix: rewrite paragraph" (changing content from previous commit)

 **Note:** Only flag commits when you have high confidence they are self-referential fixes.
 Prioritize reducing false positives.
 When in doubt, do not flag the commit.